plofknaapje/2AMC15-2023-DIC/README.md

 ```

 ### Agent results
 The train files will store their results as CSV files in the `experiments` folder.
+We already preloaded those.
+Be aware
+that since we use a random factor in our environment (sigma=0.3), the results of the experiments are not deterministic.
 Each evaluation of the agent will also result in an image of the path and a text file in the `results` folder.
+The DQN models will be saved in the `DQN_models` folder after training.
+We already pretrained those.

 ## File structure and changes to the provided repository
 We kept the same overall file structure and added some things.
-We added a folder for storing the trained DQN models,
-a folder for storing the results of the experiments and a folder with the configurations of our dynamic environment.
 We also created a second environment class, `EnvironmentDQN`, which is customised for the DQN agent.
 This environment
 also includes the functionality to have moving objects in the environment.
+We also implemented the posibility of giving
+the agent vision, but ended up no using this.

 ## Requirements
 - python ~= 3.10
 - numpy >= 1.24
 - tqdm ~= 4